biosustain/THG/generate_data-base/README.md

 # Generate databae

-The generate database directory is a python module to generates a metabolic network based using current available information from a large number of online databases.
+The generate database directory is a python module to generates a metabolic network by gathering currently available information from a large number of online databases.

 generate_database.py:
 - Mass balance metabolic reactions (equations_generate_database.mass_balance)